rohan-paul/Collection-of-React-Redux-ReactNative-Notes/React/Hooks/hooks-Internals-under-the-hood.md

 #### [How does React implement hooks so that they rely on call order](https://stackoverflow.com/questions/54673188/how-does-react-implement-hooks-so-that-they-rely-on-call-order)

-**Hooks internally are implemented as a queue with each hook being represented by a node having the reference to the next one.**
+**Behind the scenes, Hooks are represented as nodes which are linked together in their calling order.
+They internally are implemented as a queue with each hook being represented by a node having the reference to the next one.**

+The schema of a single hook node can be viewed in the [implementation](https://github.com/facebook/react/blob/5f06576f51ece88d846d01abd2ddd575827c6127/packages/react-reconciler/src/ReactFiberHooks.js#L243).
+You’ll see that the hook has some additional properties, but the key for understanding how hooks work lies within memoizedState and next.
+The rest of the properties are used specifically by the useReducer() hook to cache dispatched actions and base states so the reduction process can be repeated as a fallback in various cases: baseState - The state object that would be given to the reducer. baseUpdate - The most recent dispatched action that created the baseState. queue - A queue of dispatched actions, waiting to go through the reducer.

 From the documentation: